CRIB-project/enewz/README.md

 # How to use in C++ codes / ROOT macros
 (Information originally found in daid’s website)

 If you succeed “make install”, a static library libenewzlib.a will be created on /usr/local/lib/ .
-This allows you to use enewz in C++ codes.
+This allows you to use enewz subrotine (and other commands written above) in C++ codes.

+There are both subrotines named enewzsub and enewzsub_etot, etc. The input and output energies of the former are in MeV/u, while those of the latter are in MeV.

 There is a sample macro (test_enewz.C) and a makefile (Makefile_test) to demonstrate how to use enewz in C++.
 The makefile automatically determines the OS (Linux or Mac, I did not test it on Windows).
 You might need to change the path of “libstdc++.a” in the makefile.